shruti1803/shruti1803/README.md

 # 👋 Hey there, I'm Shruti Sinha!

-🌱 A final-year Computer Science student & backend developer enthusiast.
+🌱 A final-year Computer Science student.
 💡 Passionate about building things that solve real problems.

 ---